open-cogsci/osdoc/content/index.md

 [Download][]{:.button}

-The latest stable version of OpenSesame is 0.27.1 *Frisky Freud* ([release notes][]), the first maintenance release in the 0.27 series.
+The latest stable version of OpenSesame is 0.27.2 *Frisky Freud* ([release notes][]), the second maintenance release in the 0.27 series.
 If you are upgrading from 0.26, please read the [0.27 release notes][].

 <div id='index'>
 {% assign expanded = 1 %}